-Next month, on February 9, Mardi Gras takes over New Orleans.
-If you think it’s just a wild, drunken, bare-breasted party, you’re wrong.
-Playground friend and NOLA native John Hammond says Mardi Gras is really a family celebration.
+Playground friend and NOLA native John Hammond says Mardi Gras is a true family celebration.
 If you’re thinking of taking the kids to experience it, read John’s A-Z Guide below for all you need to know to celebrate like the locals do:

 The silly tourist revelry in the French Quarter tends to get more media coverage, but the annual Mardi Gras celebration in New Orleans is really a great big, multi-week city-wide family celebration.
 Having grown up in New Orleans and still having relatives there, we manage to take the family down for Mardi Gras weekend every couple of years.
 The thing is, our kids’ experience of Mardi Gras is pretty similar to what mine was 40 years ago.
 The annual celebration hasn’t been co-opted, commoditized, or commercialized; it’s still a big ol’ party that everyone can enjoy.